mevans97/mevans97.github.io/README.md

 ---

-## 🎥 Personal Code Review
+## Personal Code Review

 This section includes a personal walkthrough of my code, reflecting on how I’ve improved as a developer.
 I highlight strengths, growth areas, and lessons learned throughout my academic and personal development journey.

 ---

-## 📌 Project: Software Design and Engineering
+## Artifact 1 : Software Design and Engineering

 For this enhancement, I transformed a basic budgeting tool into a full-stack mobile-first application using the MERN stack (MongoDB, Express, React Native, Node.js).
 The improvements include: